This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 The memorial’s architecture and design honors Thomas Jefferson’s contributions in the founding of the United States.
 The official website shares details about the history and symbolism of the monument.

 In the spring, the Tidal Basin and memorial are surrounded by cherry blossoms, making it a beautiful time to visit.
-However, the memorial is beautiful year round.

 Tours: Self-paced, open 24 hours a day 365 days a year.

-Interesting fact: The design of the Jefferson Memorial was inspired in part by Jefferson’s own design of the rotunda at University of Virginia.
+Interesting Fact: The design of the Jefferson Memorial was inspired in part by Jefferson’s own design of the rotunda at University of Virginia.

 Franklin Delano Roosevelt Memorial